au-ts/libmicrokitco/README.md

 This is the cost of emulating synchronous I/O with coroutines and managing the state of said coroutines (which coroutines are blocking on what channel).

-Note: Significant slow-down in RISC-V is due to signal fastpath not implemented.
+Note: Significant slow-down in RISC-V is due to signal fastpath not implemented and no ASID.

 ## Usage
 ### Prerequisite